skynetapp/Twilio-Programmable-sms/README.md

 #### Step 5:
   Request  : To this url the twilio server will send a request containing contactnumber, message, country code etc.

-  Function **requestProcessor** will be called in Controller. requestHandler.php -> Modules -> Twilio -> TwilioController.php
+  Function **requestProcessor** will be called from requestHandler.php to  Modules -> Twilio -> TwilioController.php

   **_Code:_**